HackBulgaria/Core-Java-2/week3/1-Files-Paths-Streams/README.md

 [More spoilers and possible approaches] (https://gist.github.com/GeorgiPachov/039d2c339358dbfcc650)

-### BONUS: Implement a simplified java MP3 file renaming organizer
+### BONUS: MP3 organizer

-THE ORGANIZER could read ID3 tags from mp3 file.
-The app should read all mp3 files recursively from the given directory, and move them to given pattern.
-Create needed directories.

-example mp3editor.jar "songs"

-In directory "songs" read all mp3 files.
+Traverse a given directory recusrivelly and extract the ID3 tags from all mp3 files.
+Use this information to give the mp3 files appropriate names in order to fix the titles.
+For instance Unknown Artist - Unknown Song should be renamed to Amaranthe - The Nexus (if you have good taste of course).
+As a plus organize the files based on artist and album.
 For every artist create directory, containing all his albums.
 For each album include all mp3s from this album.

+Usage: `mp3organizer.jar "songs"`

 Helpful links:
 http://javamusictag.sourceforge.net/